 Berry College – Mt.
 Berry, Georgia

-The Oak Hill Gardens at Berry College are 90 years old this year (for the first designs, at least).
+The Oak Hill Gardens at Berry College is 90 years old this year (for the first designs, at least).
 There are several distinct gardens: a formal garden, a sundial garden, a flowered path, a goldfish garden, and a sunken garden.
-Hours of operation are from 10am to 5pm.
+The hours of operation are from 10 am to 5 pm.

 University of Utah – Salt Lake City, Utah

 If large events are more your gardening style, consider visiting the Red Butte Gardens at the University of Utah.
 Educational programs are frequent, but the gardens also play host to a series of concerts in the summer.
 There are also poetry walks, readings, and open houses throughout the year.